dimaryaz/jdmtool/README.md

 ### IFD 400 and G1000

-You should install an optional Just-in-Time compiler by running:
+You should install an optional (but strongly recommended) Just-in-Time compiler by running:
 ```
 pip3 install jdmtool[jit]
 ```